HarryWei530/MarvinARM/README.md

 by Do Hyung (Dave) Kwon, Rose Gebhardt, Haoran (Harry) Wei, David Stekol, and Sohaib Bhatti

 ## Requirement
+Make Sure you have these packages installed on Ubuntu 18.04.
+Otherwise follow the Installation Guide below.
 ```
 Ubuntu 18.04.5
 Git